-Annual ANA Grantee Meeting
+Annual ANA Recipient Meeting

-Applicants must include costs in the budget for two individuals who work directly on the project to attend an annual ANA-sponsored grantee meeting, typically held in the Washington, DC, area.
-The annual grantee meeting provides essential workshops and support for grantees.
-Attendance at the annual grantee meeting is a requirement of the grant and should be included in each year of the proposed project's budget.
+Applicants must include costs in the budget for two individuals who work directly on the project to attend an annual ANA-sponsored recipient meeting, typically held in the Washington, DC, area.
+The annual recipient meeting provides essential workshops and support for recipients.
+Attendance at the annual recipient meeting is a requirement of the grant and should be included in each year of the proposed project's budget.
 Applicants should follow their own travel policies to budget for this 3-day meeting.